manojmanivannan/postgres-playground/README.md

 <summary>Crime Data</summary>

 1. How many crimes were reported in each area and what was the most common crime type?
-2. Which crime had the highest average transaction amount and how many times did it occur?
+2. Which are the months with highest reported crimes?
 3. What is the percentage of male and female victims and how does it vary by crime type?
 4. Which weapon was used the most in violent crimes and what was the average victim age?
 5. How many crimes occurred in each month and which month had the highest crime rate?